Bicycle Network: Metro Routes

 Melbourne BUG also made a submission (PDF 179K).

 The draft masterplan will be released for public comment in August 2005.
-We look forward to receiving this and thank the City of Melbourne for involving Bicycle Network Victoria during the process.
+We look forward to receiving this and thank the City of Melbourne for involving Bicycle Network during the process.